-In this newsletter, I will dive into this very controversial issue of coffee – when it comes to our health, is coffee a friend, or foe?
-I will also discuss how different bodies may react to coffee differently based on their constitution, and take a look at coffee through the Ayurvedic lens.
+In this newsletter, I will dive into this very controversial issue.
+When it comes to our health, is coffee a friend or foe?
+I will also discuss how different body types may react to coffee differently based on their constitution, and take a look at coffee through the Ayurvedic lens.

 A Shift in Scientific Findings